Sangeerththanan/strands_agent_sdk_example/simple_agent/README.md

-Thanks for sharing that detailed overview of **Strands Agents SDK**!
-Let me summarize and explain it in a **more concise and digestible manner**, highlighting key points and next steps:

----

 ## 🌟 **What is Strands Agents SDK?**

 Strands Agents is a **lightweight, code-first Python framework** for building AI agents.
 It simplifies agent development by leveraging the reasoning, planning, and tool-use capabilities of **modern large language models (LLMs)**.